Easily Calibrate an Ultra-Short Throw Projector for Sewing

 While you are “mounting” your ultra-short throw projector, raise and lower the projector until you are happy with the size of the image.
 Do this with the projector on.
 You will not be able to adjust the height later without messing up your calibration.
 Anytime your projector is moved up or down after calibration will require you to “re-calibrate”.

-Epson ultra short-throw projectors do have an adjust image position feature.
+Epson projectors do have an adjust image position feature.
 This will “shift” the image to a corner or center as needed.
 I recommend only using this feature if the image is really not working for your cutting area.

 Adjusting Image Position